1428Stef/CLI-ToDo-JS/README.md

 ## Description

 This application allows users to manage tasks through the command line.
+Each task is saved in a separate file, making it easy to organize and edit task lists.

 ## Features